dschmoeller/04BehavioralCloningDeepNNsKeras/writeup.md

 - **drive.py** for driving the car in autonomous mode
 - **model.h5** containing a trained convolution neural network
 - **writeup.md** summarizing the results
+- **finalRun.mp4** shows the behavior of the AV on the first test track

 #### 2. **Is the code functional?**